KitCognac/PowerQueryToSQL/README.md

 Using Power Query in Excel as a SQL Server Import Function

 ## Main Concept
-Using Power Query Function to Create batch of .SQL Files then send them to SQL Server to import data.
+Using Power Query Function to Create bunch of SQL Queries then send them to SQL Server to import data.

 ## Power Query Setting
+Config 2 settings in Query Options ( in Excel, Ribbon Data => Get Data => Query Options => GLOBAL or Current Workbook depends on your needs )
+- In Data Load, tick "Never allow data previews to download in background".
+If this setting is not off, Import Queries will be sent to SQL Server automatically control by some trigger in Excel.
+- In Security, uncheck "Require user approval for new native database queries".
 By default, Excel will ask for permission everytime Native Query changed.
-Sending 100 SQL Insert Command Excel will ask 100 times, we need to turn that setting off.
+Sending 100 SQL Insert Command Excel will ask 100 times, we need to turn that setting off
-In Excel, go to Ribbon Data => Get Data => Query Options => Security => Native Database Queries => Uncheck "Require user approval ...."

 ## For ADVANCED USER only
 This function will not replace SSIS or any kind of insert bulk, but it will: